banoodle/drupal-modules/real_magnet/README.txt

 INSTALLATION INSTRUCTIONS:

-It assumed you have an account with RealMagnet.com.
+It is assumed you have an account with RealMagnet.com.

 1) Contact Real Magnet and request they enable the REST API service for your account (this can take 24-48 hours).